Dip.Coun, EFT, Brainspotting, MSc Applied Psych Therapies

 In addition to its use for the treatment of PTSD, EMDR has been effective in treating:

 - Low self-esteem

 EMDR can accelerate therapy by resolving the impact of your past traumas and allowing you to live more fully present.
 It is not however appropriate for everyone.
 The process is rapid, and any disturbing experiences, if they occur at all, last for a comparatively short period of time.
 Nevertheless, clients need to be aware of, and willing to experience, the strong feelings and thoughts which sometimes occur during and after sessions.

 I have worked extensively with adults who have experienced issues related to:

 Bereavement, Loss and Grief

-Prior to and since qualifying as a counsellor in 2008, I have worked (within a voluntary and salaried capacity) in a variety of different settings (learning disabilities, younger people, adults and older demographics).
-In addition to my private counselling practice, I am also currently employed, part-time, as a senior counsellor within a third sector organisation.
+Prior to and since qualifying as a counsellor in 2008, I have worked (within a voluntary and salaried capacity) in a variety of different settings (NHS, learning disabilities, younger people, adults and older demographics).

 I am happy for you to telephone or email me, so that I can answer any questions that you may have, or tell you more about how I work.
-Because I understand how important it is to find the right counsellor, I offer an initial, no obligation, 30 minute face to face consultation session at a cost of £5.
+Because I understand how important it is to find the right counsellor, I offer a free, no obligation, 30 minute Zoom or telephone consultation.